-Our laboratory is responsible for teaching the courses in the Biotransport and Biomechanics domains.
+Our laboratory is involved in teaching the courses in the Biotransport, Biomechanics and Design domains.
 We are actively involved in the implementation of interactive learning approaches in biomedical engineering curriculum, including

 experimental and computer labs, journal clubs, and flipped classroom.
 For example, we have implemented the experimental lab section in "BMEN 3420/6420: Transport in Cells and Organs", where students are trained in the use of